yogeshkumar05/payNotes/README.md

 # payNotes
 a web application where Users can jot down their notes

-## steps to run the application
+# steps to run the application
 1. colone the repository
 2. navigate to the project location

-Start the Server
+3.Start the Server
-3. navigate to /server directory
+  3.1 navigate to /server directory
-4. execute 'npm install'
+  3.2 execute 'npm install'
-5. execute 'npm start'
+  3.3 execute 'npm start'

 Start the Client
 6. navigate to project home folder